john-kurkowski/dotfiles/README.md

 ### Contribute

-To interact with version control, instead of `git`, use `dotfiles-env git`, or `dotfiles` for short.
+To interact with version control, instead of using `git` directly, use `dotfiles-env git`, or `dotfiles` for short.
 For example, `dotfiles add -p`, `dotfiles commit -v`.

-Why all the above commands to get this started up?
-There are [a lot][GitHub does dotfiles] of bespoke tools to version control and ship your dotfiles to your `$HOME` dir.
-You probably already use Git.
-A bare Git repo and an `alias` later, [Git can manage your dotfiles' lifecycle for you][The best way to store your dotfiles].
+Why all the custom commands to get this started up?
+While there are [a lot][GitHub does dotfiles] of bespoke tools to version control and ship your dotfiles to your `$HOME` dir, you probably already use Git.
+The custom commands for this repo are a thin wrapper around your existing `git`.
+With a bare Git repo and an `alias`, [Git can manage your dotfiles' lifecycle for you][The best way to store your dotfiles].
 No extra tool.
 The repo layout stays in sync with how the files are used.

 ## What's Inside